-Cobuilder delivers services for migration to and administration by cloud platforms and using cloud platforms to develop and administer its portfolio of SaaS products.
+The Group delivers services for migration to and administration by cloud platforms and using cloud platforms to develop and administer its portfolio of SaaS products.
 These services and products rely almost entirely on large international cloud and platform suppliers.
-Reports and articles document that certain players fail to comply adequately with requirements for, in particular, pay and working conditions, freedom to organise and workplace monitoring.
-This is a matter of concern for Cobuilder as a supplier of services on - and related to - these platforms.
-As far as possible, the group uses services from these suppliers located in Norway or the rest of Europe.
-Cobuilder works to get more clients and its own business to assess better which suppliers they enter into agreements with and which services, from what regions, are used.
+Reports and articles document that certain players fail to comply adequately with requirements for, in particular, pay and working conditions, freedom to organize and workplace monitoring.
+This is a matter of concern for The Group as a supplier of services on - and related to - these platforms.
+As far as possible, the group uses services from other suppliers, located in Norway or the rest of Europe.
+The Group works to get more clients and its own business to assess better which suppliers they enter into agreements with and which services, from what regions, are used.